 - 4.4 Anonymous complaints will not be considered. - 4.5 The complainant can withdraw their complaint at any time by informing the Monitoring Officer in writing.
-The Monitoring Officer will confirm this in writing with the complainant within 5 working days and also inform the Member that the complaint has been withdrawn. - 4.6 Where a complaint has been withdrawn, the Monitoring Officer reserves the right to pursue the issues in the complaint.

-5.0 Acknowledging the Complaint/Rejecting a Complaint/Informing the Member

-- 5.1 The Monitoring Officer will acknowledge receipt of the complaint in writing within 5 working days, with details of how the complaint will be dealt with and providing a copy of this Procedure and the Code of Conduct. - 5.2 If necessary, the Monitoring Officer will clarify any matters with the complainant as soon as possible before the Member is informed. - 5.3 The Monitoring Officer also reserves the right to reject a complaint if it is considered to be trivial, vexatious, repetitious, not a standards matter or a general misuse of the opportunity.
-The complainant will be informed of the reasons why a complaint has been rejected. - 5.4 The Member will be informed in writing within 5 working days that a complaint has been made about them, subject to paragraph 5.2.
+The Monitoring Officer will confirm this in writing with the complainant within 5 working days and also inform the Member that the complaint has been withdrawn. - 4.6 Where a complaint has been withdrawn, the Monitoring Officer reserves the right to pursue the issues in the complaint. - 5.0 Acknowledging the Complaint/Rejecting a Complaint/Informing the Member - 5.1 The Monitoring Officer will acknowledge receipt of the complaint in writing within 5 working days, with details of how the complaint will be dealt with and providing a copy of this Procedure and the Code of Conduct. - 5.2 If necessary, the Monitoring Officer will clarify any matters with the complainant as soon as possible before the Member is informed. - 5.3 The Monitoring Officer also reserves the right to reject a complaint if it is considered to be trivial, vexatious, repetitious, not a standards matter or a general misuse of the opportunity.
+The complainant will be informed of the reasons why a complaint has been rejected. - The Member will be informed in writing that a complaint has been made about them within 5 working days of receipt of the complaint or after clarification under paragraph 5.2.
 This will include the name of the complainant (unless the Monitoring Officer has agreed to the complainant's request that their name is kept confidential) and details of the complaint.
 They will also receive a copy of this Procedure and the Code of Conduct.
-To assist the Monitoring Officer in assessing the complaint, the Member will be invited to submit within 10 working days a written statement of fact in response to the complaint. - 5.5 The Monitoring Officer will also inform the Leader of the relevant political Group, Group Whip and Chair of the Audit and Standards Committee that a complaint has been received and provide a summary of the complaint. - 5.6 Where a complaint relates to a Parish or Town Councillor, the Monitoring Officer will also inform the Clerk of that Council of the name of the Member and details of the complaint.
+To assist the Monitoring Officer in assessing the complaint, the Member will be invited to submit within 10 working days a written statement of fact in response to the complaint.
+Members will not be notified of complaints that are rejected under paragraph 5.3.

+- 5.5 The Monitoring Officer will also inform the Leader of the relevant political Group, Group Whip and Chair of the Audit and Standards Committee that an accepted complaint has been received and provide a summary of the complaint.
+If he considers it appropriate the Monitoring Officer may also inform the Chief Executive. - Where a complaint relates to a Parish or Town Councillor, the Monitoring Officer will also inform the Clerk of that Council of the name of the Member and details of the complaint.
 The Clerk will also be kept informed of the progress and the outcome of the complaint.